-The Glacier Lake hike on Icefields Parkway in Banff National Park, Alberta, Canada.
+The Glacier Lake hike begins along Icefields Parkway just north past the Highway 11 intersection in Banff National Park, Alberta, Canada.

 The downstream view of the North Saskatchewan River from Pony Bridge on the Glacier Lake trail in Banff National Park, Alberta, Canada

-The view from House River Viewpoint across the plains to glaciated mountains looming over Glacier Lake in Banff National Park, Alberta Canada.
+The view from Howse River Viewpoint across the plains to glaciated mountains looming over Glacier Lake in Banff National Park, Alberta Canada.